Avenal, California: Early history

-Growth and development
+Growth

 Among the first business establishments at Avenal were Koepp's Welding Works, The Republic Supply Company, Mac's Coffee Shop, Moore's Soda Fountain and the Cross Lumber Company.
 Presently, the town included 26 oil field supply houses, 12 oil field service company branches, 9 grocery stores, 9 service stations, 8 restaurants, 5 welding establishments, 4 builders' supply houses and numerous other enterprises.

 While the oil fields and their urban center were populated with industrious, law-abiding people the problem of keeping the peace and maintaining the dignity of the law existed there just as it does in all other communities where there is life, action and big payrolls.
 To meet this commonplace problem a township was established and on April 1, 1937, E.W.
 Oliver was appointed as justice of the peace and William "Bill" Brendal was named constable.
 Aiding and cooperating with them in the enforcement of the law was Deputy Sheriff Richard "Dick" Doty, who was appointed by Sheriff L.P.
 Loftis in 1935.

 Two other county offices maintained deputies at Avenal for service in the oil fields.
 They were Orville Robbins, deputy county assessor; and R. W. Zivnuska, deputy county treasurer.

 By election in February 1934, the Avenal Township formed a fire district, which served efficiently both in the town and country districts.
 The three fire district commissioners originally elected were Ray Mohler, Floyd Rice and Jess Hamilton.

 The Avenal district owned one well-equipped White fire truck and a half interest with the West Side Fire Protection District, of a two-ton Reo fire truck.
 Two full-time drivers were regularly employed and 20 firemen worked call.
 The firehouse provided living quarters for the employees.
 Fire Chief L. H. Dell was assisted by M. L. Sperling.

 By April 1930, Dr. S. V. Dragoo was the head of the emergency hospital.
 Dr. Dragoo was assisted by one office worker and two nurses, having two special nurses on call.
 Between five and six hundred calls per month with about thirty accident cases were handled by this organization, not to mention the ambulance service extended.

 Appointed postmistress in November 1931, Mrs. Marie Eads served in that office until July 1933, when she resigned and Charles E. Day was appointed.
 The post office later occupied a two-story building leased by the Standard Oil Company in 1935.
 Later in Avenal's history, the Post Office leased a space adjacent to Finster's Market (later T&T Market).
 In the late 1990s, the post office was relocated to its current location near the intersection of Skyline Blvd and San Joaquin Street.